vk2diy/adxi/README.md

 It has been built all over the world.

-## Building
+## Building the firmware

-The firmware is managed through [platformio](https://github.com/platformio/platformio-core).
+Firmware is managed through [platformio](https://github.com/platformio/platformio-core).

 Rationale:
  - While excellent in its simplicity, Arduino IDE is generally inappropriate for long lived projects.